miladyboy/wingman/tasks/Tasks.md

 Doing
 [ ] Refreshing when in the app should open either the last conversation you had open, or at least the first chat.
-[ ] Remove text that says that the backend is reviewing your subscription state.

 Done
 [x] Implementar API de streaming